 What type of business you are in?

 Consumer goods are a very big group of diversified businesses that require different actions.
-Before you start any analysis you should try to define the business you are supposed to improve / develop.
-This will help you later on to identify the main challenges and set priorities.
+Before you start any analysis you should try to define the business you are supposed to improve/develop.
+This will help you, later on, to identify the main challenges and set priorities.

 When it comes to the type of business the first division is around the nature of the way you consume, use the product.
 We can divide the consumer goods into 2 main groups:

 - FMCG – Fast Moving Consumer Goods (FMCG) – goods that you consume frequently and use fast.
-In this category we have food, beverages, drugs, some clothes etc.
+In this category, we have food, beverages, drugs, some clothes, etc.

 - SMCG – Slow Moving Consumer Goods (SMCG) – here we have all goods that you consume infrequently during your life.
-In this category we have cars, domestic appliances and other similar products
+In this category, we have cars, domestic appliances, and other similar products

 FMCG is, to some extent, easier as you have constant contact with your customer.
-On the other hand he can move fast from one brand to another.
-In SMCG on top of that you have to deal with older versions of your products.
-If somebody has bought a car from you he will be using it for some years and you cannot sell him a new one if he does not want to get rid-off of the old product
+On the other hand, he can move fast from one brand to another.
+In SMCG on top of that, you have to deal with older versions of your products.
+If somebody has bought a car from you he will be using it for some years and you cannot sell him a new one if he does not want to get rid off of the old product

 To make things a bit more complicated you will come across many FMCG or SMCG firms that operate a mixed model – they sell under their own brand some products but also produce for other brands.
 You can also have the opposite situation when the FMCG or SMCG firm produces some of its products and buys others from 3rd party suppliers for example in Asia.
-With the mixed model always analyses the business assuming that you have 2 business units: branded goods produced by you & private labels (or branded goods produced by 3rd party)
+The mixed model always analyses the business assuming that you have 2 business units: branded goods produced by you & private labels (or branded goods produced by 3rd party)

 and in FMCG businesses.